Plaza Hotel: Trump ownership

-In March 1988, real estate developer Donald Trump bought the Plaza for $407 million he borrowed from banks.
+In March 1988, real estate developer Donald Trump bought the Plaza using a $407 million loan from several banks.
 After gaining title to the hotel in July, Trump put his wife Ivana in charge of renovating and managing the hotel.
 The Trumps subsequently announced a major renovation program, which entailed restoring the lobby and some of the other interior elements.
 The work also involved gilding many surfaces, replacing carpets, and reupholstering furniture.
 Trump also decided to shut down the Trader Vic's in the basement in 1989, saying it had become "tacky".
 The hotel made a modest profit for about two years after Trump's purchase, largely from increased occupancy, suite rates, and banquet bookings.

 Trump had borrowed extensively to purchase the Plaza, but the hotel's operating income was several million dollars below the breakeven point.
 As a result, the hotel's debt ultimately grew to $600 million.
 By 1991, Trump was making plans to pay off the hotel's debt by selling off the vast majority of its units as condominiums.
 Trump estimated that the conversion would net $750 million, almost twice the purchase price.
 Trump also considered converting the offices under the mansard roof to penthouse condos, according to designs by Lee Harris Pomeroy.
 The conversion plan failed because it would have been unprofitable, due to a then-recent drop-off in prices in the city's real estate market.
 In March 1992, as a last resort, Trump approached the Plaza's creditors, a group of seventy banks led by Citibank, who agreed to take a 49% stake in the hotel in exchange for forgiveness of $250 million in debt and an interest-rate reduction.
 The agreement was submitted as a prepackaged bankruptcy in November 1992 and approved the next month.